 How does CDC differ from batch sync and when does it matter?

 Batch sync runs on a schedule (5 min, 1 hour, 24 hours) and pulls everything that changed since last run.
 CDC streams changes in real-time by tailing the database transaction log (Postgres WAL, MySQL binlog).
-For tables that update frequently and downstream queries need fresh data, CDC delivers sub-second freshness vs batch's 5-minute floor.
+For tables that update frequently and downstream queries need fresh data, CDC delivers sub-second freshness versus batch's 5-minute floor.
 The trade is operational complexity: CDC requires database log access and primary key stability that some legacy databases struggle with.

 The team behind subrupt.com.
 We track subscriptions, surface cheaper alternatives, and publish comparisons where the score formula is on the page so you can recompute it yourself.
 We do not claim 30,000 hours of testing.
 What we claim is live pricing from our database, a transparent composite score, and honest savings math against a category baseline.